BradleyTjandra/caterpillar-stat-generation/_sources/context.md

 In D&D, character creation involves creating six numbers ("stats") which represent how good you are at six different areas.
 These six different stats become your "stat array".

 There are numerous ways to create stat arrays.
 While some ways are deterministic (i.e. you get to choose what number each stat is, subject to some constraints), a common method to add some randomisation to this process is called "4d6-drop-lowest".
 Under this method, you roll four dice and sum up the numbers on the three highest dice.
-The resulting sum becomes the one of your stats [^1].
+The resulting sum becomes one of your stats [^1].
 This is repeated for the other five stats.

 [^1]: This stat may receive additional bonuses or penalties based on other character building choices, but these do not interact with the initial stat array generation so I am ignoring them.
 ## Issues with 4d6-drop-lowest